explosion/spaCy/extra/DEVELOPER_DOCS/Listeners.md

 ## 4. Replacing listener with standalone

-The [`replace_listeners`](https://spacy.io/api/language#replace_listeners) functionality changes the architecture of a certain downstream component from using a listener pattern to standalone `tok2vec` or `transformer` layer, effectively making the downstream component independent of any other components in the pipeline.
+The [`replace_listeners`](https://spacy.io/api/language#replace_listeners) functionality changes the architecture of a downstream component from using a listener pattern to a standalone `tok2vec` or `transformer` layer, effectively making the downstream component independent of any other components in the pipeline.
-It is implemented by `nlp.replace_listeners()` and typically executed by `nlp.from_config`.
+It is implemented by `nlp.replace_listeners()` and typically executed by `nlp.from_config()`.
-First, it fetches the original `Model` of the original component:
+First, it fetches the original `Model` of the original component that creates the embeddings:

 ```
 tok2vec = self.get_pipe(tok2vec_name)
 tok2vec_model = tok2vec.model
 ```

-Which is either a [`Tok2Vec Model`](https://github.com/explosion/spaCy/blob/master/spacy/ml/models/tok2vec.py) or a [`TransformerModel`](https://github.com/explosion/spacy-transformers/blob/master/spacy_transformers/layers/transformer_model.py).
+Which is either a [`Tok2Vec` model](https://github.com/explosion/spaCy/blob/master/spacy/ml/models/tok2vec.py) or a [`TransformerModel`](https://github.com/explosion/spacy-transformers/blob/master/spacy_transformers/layers/transformer_model.py).

 In the case of the `tok2vec`, this model can be copied as-is into the configuration and architecture of the